jyrkioraskari/IFCtoLBD/README.md

    ```

    where *your java installation directory* is the base directory where your Java runtime is installed.

+6. How to disable the missing project natures in Eclipse prompt
+  - open Eclipse.
+  - go to Window > Preferences.
+  - navigate to General > Project Natures.
+    There, you can disable the option for discovering missing project natures and marketplace entries.

 ## Acknowledgements
 The research was funded by the EU through the H2020 project BIM4REN.